-Over the coming years, the government will phase in its landmark MTD initiative, which will see taxpayers move to a fully digital tax system.
+The government has started phasing in its landmark MTD initiative, which will see taxpayers move to a fully digital tax system.

 In this factsheet we outline some of the key issues for individuals including the Personal Tax Account and Simple Assessment.

 Making Tax Digital for Business (MTDfB) was introduced in the 2015 Spring Budget.
 The government’s ‘Making Tax Easier’ document was published shortly after, and outlined plans for the ‘end of the tax return’.
 It also set out the government’s vision to modernise the UK’s tax system, with digital tax accounts set to replace tax returns for ten million individuals and five million small businesses.

 However, industry experts and those within the accountancy sector expressed concerns over the proposed pace and the scale of the introduction of MTDfB.
 As a result, the government amended the initial timetable for the initiative’s implementation, to allow businesses and individuals ‘plenty of time to adapt to the changes’.

 The focus of MTD is currently VAT, which was implemented from April 2019.
 Self-employed businesses and landlords with annual business or property income above £10,000 will need to follow the rules for MTD for Income Tax from April 2024.

 Although MTD has been paused for individuals until at least 2024, HMRC has introduced the Personal Tax Account and Simple Assessment.

 The Personal Tax Account

 Personal Tax Accounts (PTAs) are digital tax accounts for individuals that have been created by HMRC, and are pre-populated with information held by it.
 PTAs are designed to permit individual taxpayers to communicate with HMRC, allowing them to update their financial details and check their tax affairs in real time.